kasravnd/BioHub/QUICKSTART.md

-# BioAwesome Quick Start Guide
+# BioHub Quick Start Guide

-Get started with BioAwesome in 5 minutes!
+Get started with BioHub in 5 minutes!

 ## For Users: Finding Databases